Azathothas/CertStream-Domains/README.md

 > > >  ```
 > ---
 > Note: This is _just an example_, the full data contains logs from **every country** (**`TLD`**), **Worldwide**.
+>
+> Example of how you can do this for your own country : [RebootEx/CertStream-Bangladesh](https://github.com/RebootEx/CertStream-Bangladesh)
 > - [**np-ccTLDs**](https://register.com.np/np-ccTLDs)
 > > ```mathematica
 > > !# Ref: https://register.com.np/np-ccTLDs